cinnamon-bun/filigree/README.md

 ## Determinism

-If there are any choices in you grammar (square brackets), there is an element of randomness.
+If there are any choices in your grammar (square brackets), there is an element of randomness.
 Normally you will get different random outputs each time you call `generate`.

 You can provide a random seed which will result in the same sequence of randomness every time.